If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SonicCD-SegaCD-R7-2-Spring.png SonicCD-2011-R7-2-Spring.png

-• During the Metal Sonic race at Stardust Speedway, the Bad Future theme always plays in the background, regardless of which soundtrack is chosen.
+• During the Metal Sonic race, the Bad Future theme always plays in the background, even if a Good Future has been made.
+This is the case for both the US and JP soundtracks.

 • During the Time Attack Mode, Amy Rose does not show up at the end of Stardust Speedway Zone 3; she was instead replaced by a flower capsule, most likely to save time.
-In the near the end of the race the camera now locks in, which was not the case in the original.
-It is also impossible to climb onto the rounded pieces of the location, since there are invisible walls there that were not there in the original.
+At the end of the race the camera now locks in, which was not the case in the original.
+It is also impossible to climb onto the slopes of this area, since there are invisible walls there that were not there in the original.

 Original 2011 Remaster